dusk196/ultimate-frontend-seed/README.md

 # Limitation

-Even the perfect systems got some flaws and this is just a begginer's guide! 😛

-* Source maps
+* No source maps
-* Test cases
+* No test cases
-* Deleting a file in `assets` folder in real time
+* Deleting a file in `assets` folder doesn't reflect in the output folder in real time
-* LESS format
+* No support for `.LESS` format yet
-* Polyfills
+* No polyfills